marisarpo/horizons-week02/day4/horello-ajax/readme.md

 see the first board.
 This data should look just like what you saw above inside the Trello sandbox and the JSON data you saw in the browser.

+Now try using `$.ajax` to create a list and a card.

 ### REST client (optional)

 The most powerful tool we can use to play around with an API manually is something called a REST client.
-A REST client is basically a graphical user interface (GUI) on top of curl.
 Our favorite free REST client, which is available both as a standalone app and as a Chrome plugin, is [Postman](https://www.getpostman.com/).

-If you prefer using an app over a commandline tool, try installing Postman and using it to get the list of boards.
+If you prefer using an app, try installing Postman and using it to get the list of boards.
 Then try using it to create a new list on the board, and/or a new card on a list.
 Then reload the official Trello website to see your changes appear!
 (Actually, these changes should appear in realtime if you have the board open--no reloading necessary.)

 You'll have to figure out how to use Postman on your own, but it's pretty intuitive.
 To fetch data, run a GET query on the resource URL.